-Steve Brett and The Mavericks went over to Germany in 1963 where they performed in the same clubs that a little-known Liverpool group called The Beatles had been booked at only the year before.
+Steve Brett and The Mavericks went over to Germany in 1963 where they performed at the same clubs that a little-known Liverpool group called The Beatles had been booked at only a year before.
 At this time, the Mavericks bass guitarist was Dave Holland from Wolverhampton who would later go on to become world famous in jazz music circles as bassist for Miles Davis amongst many others.

 By the end of 1964, the original Mavericks had split so Steve Brett enlisted a new Mavericks backing-group consisting of a Walsall band, previously known as "The Memphis Cut-Outs".
 The origins of this group go back to the early 1960s in Walsall, West Midlands when some school friends formed a group called "The Phantoms".
 This line-up was Mick Aulton on drums, Phil Burnell on rhythm guitar, Kenny Holland on bass guitar and Neville "Noddy" Holder on vocal and lead guitar.

 Noddy's day job enabled him to purchase a better guitar and amplifier.
 He also picked up additional guitar technique from Roy Brown who played with a well known local group called The Redcaps.
 By 1964, the Memphis Cut-Outs were earning about 8 pounds a week each which Noddy felt was enough to give up his regular job.

 In late 1964, singer Steve Brett asked the Memphis Cut-Outs to become his backing group as his previous one, The Mavericks, had split up.
 Steve Brett was well known locally and had appeared on TV so the Memphis Cut-Outs jumped at the chance thinking this would be their big break.
 The Memphis Cut-Outs became the "new" Mavericks who under Steve Brett, began playing almost nightly throughout the Midlands as his backing band.

 Noddy said; "Our job was to basically warm up the crowd before Steve appeared so we played a good-time party set.
 I did all the singing and could chose our own songs which included a lot of R & B, Motown, Little Richard, and Fats Domino covers.
 We always went down well although at some gigs in the beginning it was really just Steve people wanted to see.